Swiss, West Virginia: History

 Swiss is located along Gauley River about ten miles upstream from Gauley Bridge and near the Southwest edge of Nicholas County.
 The Indians called Gauley River "Toki-biloki" falling creek.
 James Simms settled near Swiss about 1830.
 He brought with him a slave named Black Isaac.
 Isaac bought his freedom by making "gunwalen" on Sundays.
 He floated them down river to Kanawha Falls and sold them for $20 per set.
 After becoming free he purchased small property parcels in the area.
 He died circa 1880 on what became the Emil Scholl place during the 1930-1980 era.

 Early land transfers included, in 1867, Henry Riggs conveying to Franklin P. Simms 125 acres of land near the mouth of Little Elk.
-In 1875, this tract was conveyed to William Simms and subsequently to Moletis Simms.
+In 1875, this tract was conveyed to William Simms and subsequently to Miletus Sims.
 In 1890, Robert M Hill conveyed 27.5 acres to John H Kunz, located one mile upriver from Little Elk Creek.
 In the same year, George Kincaid conveyed 27.5 acres that adjoined the Hill property to John H Kunz.
 In 2017, this land continues to be owned by Kun(t)z heirs.

 The growth of the community and the tiresome trip to the Belva Post Office caused a request for a new Post Office to be submitted.
 They needed to submit three possible name choices and only had two.
 John Kunz joined the group and they jokingly said we will also submit "Swiss", because Kunz, who was an immigrant from Switzerland, always used that word after his name to distinguish from the Koontz (German) family at Kessler Cross Lane that also used the Belva Post Office.
 The Post Office Department chose the name "Swiss".
 Swiss received its name and Post Office in either 1904 [2] or 1908 [3].